-Image Spoofing Attacks.
+We conduct the image spoofing attack to our system, which is the top concern for existing camera based authentication approaches.
 We print color photos of 5 volunteers in 10 different sizes on paper, and also display the photos on desktop monitors while zooming in/out gradually, both at various distances between 20 - 50cm to the smartphone.
 The printed and displayed photos can easily pass the system if only vision features are used, but none of them can pass the acoustic or two-factor authentication.
+This demonstrates the advantage and necessity of the combination of visual and acoustic features.